iwouldrathercode/iwouldrathercode.github.io/index.md

 ### Support or Contact

-Want to be a part of this small and humble group of software engineers?
-Do DM me on [our twitter account](https://twitter.com/psgganesh) and I can add you in as a contributor.
+Want to be a part of this small and humble group of software engineers ?
+Send a DM on [this twitter account](https://twitter.com/psgganesh) with the open-source package you would like to contribute and we can add you in as a contributor.